-Appalachian Gear Company is a brand new outdoor lifestyle company specializing in performance-based clothing and equipment manufactured in the United States.
+Appalachian Gear Company is an outdoor lifestyle company specializing in performance-based clothing and equipment manufactured in the United States.
 We're combining 45 years in the textile industry with countless miles logged on trails across the country to introduce innovative products that provide performance and value while minimizing environmental impact.

 John Gage and Mike Hawkins started their careers with different Fortune 500 textile manufacturing companies and, for over 25 years, they've been friends and business partners in various entrepreneurial endeavors.
 They've developed and produced fabrics for different industries and many well-known apparel brands.
 They saw American textile apparel manufacturing eventually lost to offshoring, but they always hoped to re-enter the apparel industry.